Massachusetts OSHA Online Training

 Fatal Occupational Injuries in Boston Area Construction

-In 2016, a total of 75 fatal work injuries occurred in the Boston Metropolitan Statistical Area, which includes Boston, MA, Cambridge, MA, and Newton, MA/NH.
-That represented a 56% increase from the previous year.
+In 2018, a total of 60 fatal work injuries occurred in the Boston Metropolitan Statistical Area, which includes Boston, MA, Cambridge, MA, and Newton, MA/NH.

 The largest number of fatal occupational injuries in the Boston area happened in the private construction industry.
-Of those 22 fatalities, there were:
+Of those 23 fatalities, up from 20 in the previous year, there were:

 You can see that, without safety training, Massachusetts workers' risk for injury and accidents on the job—especially construction workers.
 But they aren't alone.
 Massachusetts businesses risk enforcement penalties resulting from an OSHA inspection.